 While seldom used in direct contact with the body, aluminum is very commonly employed for various types of support equipment that must be light, strong, and corrosion-resistant.
 Examples include bed frames, wheelchairs, walking sticks, orthopedic supports, and IV stands.
 Since raw aluminum can tarnish or oxidize very easily, aluminum parts are typically painted or anodized for durability.

-aluminum hospital gurney
+Aluminum hospital gurney

 6. Magnesium